-Quartzite is a metamorphic rock that started out as sandstone.
-When sandstone is subjected to extreme heat and pressure (such as that caused by tectonic plate compression) it becomes quartzite.
+Quartzite is a metamorphic rock that begins as sandstone, is subjected to extreme heat and pressure and becomes quartzite.

-Quartzite is the “hot new thing”.
-While this natural stone has been around for a long time, it is currently seeing a surge in popularity both in residential and commercial properties.
-It offers the elegant look of marble without some of the disadvantages.
-Quartzite offers a classy touch with a hint of “edge” or “modernness”.
+Quartzite is a natural stone that has been around for a long time and is currently seeing a surge in popularity, in both residential and commercial properties.
+Quartzite offers a classy touch with a modern look.

 Achieved through grinding and buffing the material, this finish creates a glossy surface that really highlights the details and variations of a slab of quartzite.
 Polished quartzite is less porous than honed meaning choosing this finish will make your countertop more resistant to staining.